WrightLabScience/EvoWeaver-ExampleCode/README.md

 ## OtherDataGeneration

 Most of the files in `Data` are datafiles used to generate the final figures.
-Creating these datafiles is relatively intensive and not easily replicable.
+Creating these datafiles is relatively intensive.
 Scripts used to generate these files are contained in `OtherGeneration`, though most of these were performed using a distributed compute cluster.
-Additional larger datafiles are stored on Zenodo (DOI: 10.5281/zenodo.13255153).
+Additional larger datafiles are stored on Zenodo (DOI: [10.5281/zenodo.13256882](http://doi.org/10.5281/zenodo.13256882)).